 Choose from a variety of AWS, open-source, and third-party web frameworks that simplify serverless application development and deployment.
 Below is a selection of popular frameworks across many supported languages.

 AWS Serverless Application Model (SAM)

-The AWS Serverless Application Model (AWS SAM) is a model to define serverless applications.
-AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Amazon API Gateway APIs, AWS Lambda functions, and Amazon DynamoDB tables needed by your serverless application.
+The AWS Serverless Application Model (AWS SAM) is an open-source framework that enables you to define and build serverless applications in simple and clean syntax.
+AWS SAM is natively supported by AWS CloudFormation and provides a simplified way of defining the Lambda functions, APIs, databases, and event source mappings needed by your serverless applications.
 The specification is available under Apache 2.0.
-Learn more in our documentation.

 Continuous integration and deployment

 You can build a continuous integration and delivery (CI/CD) workflow for your serverless applications using AWS Developer Tools.
 You can use AWS CodePipeline with the AWS Serverless Application Model to automate building, testing, and deploying serverless applications.
 AWS CodeBuild integrates with CodePipeline to provide automated builds.
 You can use AWS CodeDeploy to gradually roll out and test new Lambda function versions.

 AWS CodeStar enables you to quickly develop, build, and deploy applications on AWS.
 AWS CodeStar provides a unified user interface, enabling you to easily manage your software development activities in one place.
 With AWS CodeStar, you can set up your entire continuous delivery toolchain in minutes, allowing you to start releasing code faster.

 AWS CodePipeline is a continuous integration and continuous delivery service for fast and reliable application and infrastructure updates.
 CodePipeline builds, tests, and deploys your code every time there is a code change, based on the release process models you define.